logo

 Even if a meter has been tampered with, the ECU (Electronic Control Unit) of modern construction machines keeps a separate, internal record of operating hours.
 Accessing this requires diagnostic software or an OEM scan tool.

+This illustrates why it's important to check the internal records stored in the ECU, especially when the hour meter appears suspicious.
 To ensure accurate diagnostics for CAT equipment, use a CAT ET scanner to extract data from the engine and transmission ECUs.
 For Komatsu machines, dealers can access Komtrax records through an Equipment Management System (EMS) report, providing reliable information for equipment verification.

 3. Look for hour meter replacement signs

-Sometimes, meters aren’t tampered with, they’re just replaced.
-A new hour meter isn’t necessarily dishonest, but it should be documented in service records.
-If there’s no record, it’s a red flag.
+Sometimes meters aren't tampered with, they're just replaced.
+A new hour meter isn't necessarily dishonest, but it should be documented in service records.
+If there's no record, it's a red flag.

-What are key indicators of replaced hour meter?
+Key indicators of a replaced hour meter:

-4. Inspect undercarriage, hydraulics & wear points
+4. Inspect undercarriage, hydraulics, and wear points

 Key inspection points: